Lake Michigan

 2. The town has a lot of Victorian era buildings, and a cool shopping area on River Street.
 Check out the Vogue Theatre.

 3. There are a lot of bridges, museums, breweries etc to tour.
-Also check out the cool old wooden playground at Lighthouse Park in Manistee.
+Also check out the cool old wooden playground at Lighthouse Park.

 4. The village of Okenama on Portage Lake offers shops and dining along with great waterfront parks throughout town.